Saksithon2544/Saksithon2544/README.md

 <h2 align="left">Hi 👋!
-My name is Saksithon Matcharet and I'm a student IT, from Thailand</h2>
+My name is Saksithon Matcharet and I'm a Developer IT, from Thailand</h2>

 ###